Training a Task-Specific Image Reconstruction Loss

-Objective metrics such as PSNR or NIQE, can be unreliable in predicting the perceptual quality of images.
+Objective metrics such as PSNR or LPIPS, can be unreliable in predicting the perceptual quality of images.
 They also do not capture the practical significance of the perceptual difference; we do not know whether the improvement of 0.5\,dB is going to be appreciated by an average observer.
-For that reason, we ran a perceptual experiments on the Amazon Mechanical Turk crowd-sourcing platform.
+For that reason, we ran perceptual experiments on the Amazon Mechanical Turk crowd-sourcing platform.

 For best sensitivity of the test, we used full-design pairwise-comparison protocol \cite{perez2017}.
-In each trial, participants were presented with 3 side-by-side images: one reference and two generated by the image reconstruction methods, each with different loss function.
+In each trial, participants were presented with 3 side-by-side images: one reference and two generated by the image reconstruction methods, each with different loss function from the BSD dataset.
 Participants were asked to select the image that appeared closer to the reference.
-For fair comparison, we randomly selected 50 images from the corresponding test sets.
+For fair comparison, we randomly selected 50 images from testset.
 Thus, every loss function was compared to every other loss 50 times.
 Overall, we collected 1400 comparisons for each restoration method.

-In each Human Intelligence Task (HIT) we included nine pairwise comparison trials and one (for denoising and JPEG artefact removal) or two (EDSR and SR-ResNet) additional pairwise comparisons with an obvious outcome to screen the results against the participants who misunderstood the task.
+In each Human Intelligence Task (HIT) we included nine pairwise comparison trials and one (for denoising and JPEG artifact removal) or two (EDSR and SR-ResNet) additional pairwise comparisons with an obvious outcome to screen the results against the participants who misunderstood the task.
 If a participant made a mistake in those comparisons, we excluded that HIT.
-Overall we discarded 4.2\% and 14.2\% comparisons for SISR with EDSR and SR-ResNet respectively, 7.1\% comparisons for denoising and 9.2\% comparisons for JPEG artefact removal.
+Overall we discarded 4.2\% and 14.2\% comparisons for SISR with EDSR and SR-ResNet respectively, 7.1\% comparisons for denoising and 9.2\% comparisons for JPEG artifact removal.